Mr. Hansen’s Absence and Tardiness Policies

 Policies Unique to Mr. Hansen

-7. Make-up work: For emergency absences, my policy is a grace period of one day for each day missed.
-For example, you would have 3 school days to get caught up after a 3-day illness.
+7. Make-up work: For emergency absences, my policy is a grace period of one school day for each class day missed.
+(Note that under the 7-day rotating schedule instituted in 2013, school days and class days are different.
+A regular week, Monday through Friday, has 5 school days but only 3 or 4 class days.)
+For example, you would have 3 school days to get caught up after an illness that caused you to miss 3 days of the class that you have with me.
 I may grant extensions on a case-by-case basis.

 11. Tardiness (unexcused): There is a penalty of 1 point for each minute of unexcused tardiness.
-Beware, that means that an unexcused absence for a full period equals a 50-point penalty (40 on Friday), in addition to any other disciplinary consequences that you may receive.
-Turnabout is fair play: If I am late to class for a non-emergency reason, then each minute or fraction counts as a bonus point for the people who are seated and ready to begin before I arrive.
+Beware, that means that an unexcused absence for a full period equals a 65-point penalty in addition to any other disciplinary consequences that you may receive.
+Turnabout is fair play: If I am late to class for a non-emergency reason and do not bring a note from a teacher or an administrator, then each minute or fraction counts as a bonus point for the people who are quietly waiting before I arrive.
 “Cell phone peloton pricing” applies: for example, a minute and 15 seconds counts as 2 points, and everyone who arrives in the same cluster (peloton) receives the same time.
 That means that you do not need to run to beat me to class, since we will both have the same recorded time.
-If you and I are in the same cluster, and if I am late, then you are late also, even if you slip in ahead of me.
+If you and I are in the same cluster, and if I am late, then you receive neither a penalty nor a bonus.
 Because almost everyone will occasionally be late for unavoidable reasons, you can miss up to 10 minutes per quarter without penalty.
 (I accomplish this by adding a 10-point bonus for everyone each quarter.)
 Since there are several hundred points possible in each quarter, an occasional minute or two of tardiness will not affect your grade at all.

 12. Tardiness (excused): The thing to remember is that unlike emergency absences, which can sometimes be cleared up after the fact, tardiness counts against you whenever you forget to bring a note.
-(Exceptions: Students coming from a class at NCS are allowed 5 extra minutes, and “A” period tardiness can be excused either with a note or with a parent phone call before 8:00.)
+(Exceptions: Students coming from a class at NCS are allowed 5 extra minutes, and tardiness for the first period of the day can be excused either with a note or with a parent phone call before 8:00.)
 The note must state the date and time and must be signed by a faculty member or one of your parents.
 If the note is for more than one student, all names must be listed on the note.
 Please do not ever show up late to class and ask, “Oh, should I have brought a note?”
 The answer is always yes, but I won’t send you out again to get your note.
-Go ahead and take a seat quietly, minimizing the disruption to the class, and accept your penalty points manfully.
+Go ahead and take a seat quietly, minimizing the disruption to the class, and accept your penalty points gracefully.

 I reserve the right to reject a note if, in my judgment, the tardiness is unwarranted or key information is missing.
 Also, trying to pass a forged note or a note written on a previous day would count as an honor code offense, and believe me, you don’t want to deal with that.
 I take an aggressive stance about bringing cases before the Honor Council.
 Don’t ever ask, “Mr. Hansen, can’t you just give me a warning?”
 You are receiving your warning right now.